PaloAltoNetworks/terraform-google-vmseries-modules/examples/autoscale/README.md

 - VMSeries/panSessionSslProxyUtilization
 - VMSeries/panSessionUtilization

-GCP Autoscaler adds or deletes VM instances from a managed instance group based on the group's autoscaling policy that is set in `autoscale` module.
+GCP Autoscaler adds or deletes VM instances from a managed instance group based on the group's autoscaling policy that is applied in `autoscale` module

 ```
 resource "google_compute_autoscaler" "zonal" {